 And the crazy thing is, Tiger might just be him again.
 Think about it - are you more surprised these days when Tiger wins, or more surprised when he doesn't?
 I'd venture to say most of you think the latter, which means that for just the second time in this era of golf we have a golfer that we'd expect to win every single event he enters.

-We got spoiled when Woods first starting doing this, but considering his run between 2009 and 2012 it's easy to appreciate what he's able to do now a lot more than it was when he first started dominating golf like nothing we'd seen.
+We got spoiled when Woods first starting doing this, but considering his run between 2009 and 2012 it's easy to appreciate what he's able to do now a lot more than it was when he first started dominating golf like nothing we'd ever seen.
 Back then we just thought the guy was a robot.
 Now it's simply a man that has a hunger for winning that no other athlete on the planet possesses (sorry Roger, Kobe, Tom and Derek).

 "Is Tiger finally back?"
 "Does that win mean he's back to his old self?"

-Tiger might never be back to what he was in '00 because that was a different era.
+The crazy part of all this is Tiger might never be back to what he was in '00 because that was a different era.
 Woods had to beat David Duval and Vijay Singh and Ernie Els on a consistent basis.
 Now he gets the likes of Rory McIlroy, Keegan Bradley, and Dustin Johnson, but unlike those days there is a host of other players that feel they have what it takes to win big tournaments and majors no matter who enters.